jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/_index.md

 jx admin operator --username $GIT_USERNAME --token $GIT_TOKEN --url <url of the cluster git repo> --set "jxBootJobEnvVarSecrets.EXTERNAL_VAULT=\"true\"" --set "jxBootJobEnvVarSecrets.VAULT_ADDR=http://<replace with k3s node name>:8200"
 ```

-> Note:
-> The first job will fail as it cannot authenticate against vault.
-Once the secret-infra namespace has been created, we can configure the kubernetes backend
+> Note: The first job will fail as it cannot authenticate against vault.
+> The errors will be of the form `error: failed to populate secrets: failed to create a secret manager for ExternalSecret`.
+> Once the secret-infra namespace has been created, we can configure vault.

 ### Vault configuration